 - Restricting corporate-sponsored jet travel.
 Under past rules, members of Congress were able to travel on corporate jets at significantly reduced rates.
 This practice allowed undue influence by the lobbyists and corporations who arranged for members of Congress to travel in this privileged manner.
 The Honest Leadership and Open Government Act requires members of Congress to pay fair market value when flying on these planes.

 - Stopping the “revolving door” in Washington.
-The 2007 ethics law includes new restrictions on both former members of Congress and senior Congressional staff to limit their ability to profit from their public service and gain lobbying access to their former colleagues.
+The 2007 ethics law included new restrictions on both former members of Congress and senior Congressional staff to limit their ability to profit from their public service and gain lobbying access to their former colleagues.
 The law also revokes floor privileges and the use of exercise and parking facilities for former members of Congress.

 - Requiring disclosure of political contributions and “bundled” contributions by lobbyists.
 The American people deserve to know who has contributed to the campaigns of their elected representatives.
 The Honest Leadership and Open Government Act requires registered lobbyists to regularly disclose their campaign contributions and to disclose all contributions to campaign committees, charities, inaugural committees, and events to honor or educate elected officials.

 - Reforming outdated rules to allow the Senate to function more effectively.
 Too often gamesmanship and gridlock have prevented elected officials from doing their jobs.
-While we’ve instituted important reforms, I will keep fighting for additional changes that would increase accountability and transparency in how the Senate conducts its business because the American people deserve to know what their elected representatives are doing in Congress.
+While we’ve instituted important reforms, I will keep fighting for additional changes, such as filibuster reform, that would increase accountability and transparency in how the Senate conducts its business.
+The American people deserve to know what their elected representatives are doing in Congress.
 In 2011, I helped lead an effort to make further changes to the Senate’s outdated rules, including eliminating the use of “secret holds” that allowed a single senator to anonymously block a bill or nomination from coming to the Senate floor.
 The bipartisan agreement also reduced the number of executive nominations subject to the Senate confirmation process and eliminated the delaying tactic of forcing the reading of an amendment that is publicly available and has been submitted for 72 hours.
-In addition, the 2007 ethics law contains a number of provisions to open the legislative process to greater public scrutiny and understanding - including reforming the practice of “secret holds” in the Senate, requiring that the financial disclosure forms of every member of Congress be posted on a searchable database, and limiting “dead of night” additions to conference reports (when the new matter was not approved by either chamber) unless 60 Senators vote in favor of keeping the matter in the conference report.
+In addition, the 2007 ethics law contained a number of provisions to open the legislative process to greater public scrutiny and understanding - including reforming the practice of “secret holds” in the Senate, requiring that the financial disclosure forms of every member of Congress be posted on a searchable database, and limiting “dead of night” additions to conference reports (when the new matter was not approved by either chamber) unless 60 Senators vote in favor of keeping the matter in the conference report.
 These changes will allow senators to better serve the American people.

 - Strengthening oversight at our federal safety agencies.
 In this complex economy, consumers need advocates in Washington, people who will fight to make sure that there is a “cop on the beat” to police the safety and integrity of consumer goods and services.
 Americans should be able to trust that the products they buy or use are safe—that products have been tested and meet strong health and safety standards.
 As a member of the Senate Commerce Committee, I am fighting to make sure that the federal agencies charged with keeping Americans safe and financially secure are being vigilant in doing their job to protect all American consumers.
 Americans deserve to know that government regulators are working for them—not for the industries they are supposed to supervise.

 For example, in 2008 I introduced an amendment to the Consumer Product Safety Commission Reform (CPSC) Act to ban industry-paid travel, after it came to light that commission members and staff had taken dozens of trips paid for by the very industries they regulate.
-Our amendment was accepted as part of the CPSC Reform Act and was signed into law in August 2008 as the Consumer Product Safety Improvement Act.
+Our amendment was accepted as part of the CPSC Reform Act and was signed into law in August 2008 as the Consumer Product Safety Improvement Act (CPSIA).
 As a member of the House-Senate Conference Committee to produce final CPSC legislation, I fought for the tough reforms we adopted in the Senate.

 I also supported the creation of the Consumer Financial Protection Bureau—and have stood up for the independence of the Bureau—which plays an important role in combating financial fraud and illegal banking activity.
 To help deter health care fraud, I cosponsored bipartisan legislation that was signed into law that helped save billions of dollars each year by preventing fraudulent billing practices in Medicare and Medicaid.
 In 2016, I also called for a nationwide investigation that determined that misclassified drugs may have cost the Medicaid program—and American taxpayers—over a billion dollars from 2012 to 2016.
-As we have seen an increase in scams related to the coronavirus, I joined with Senator Moran of Kansas to lead 32 of our Senate colleagues in urging the Federal Trade Commission to take action to help ensure that seniors are educated and informed about these scams and those trying to financially exploit them during the pandemic.
+As we have seen an increase in scams related to the coronavirus, I joined with Senator Moran of Kansas to lead 32 of our Senate colleagues in urging the Federal Trade Commission (FTC) to take action to help ensure that seniors are educated and informed about these scams and those trying to financially exploit them during the pandemic.
 In May, I introduced the Protecting Seniors from Emergency Scams Act with Senator Moran to help prevent scammers from taking advantage of seniors during the coronavirus pandemic and future emergencies.
 Our bill directs the FTC to report to Congress on scams targeting seniors during the coronavirus pandemic and make recommendations on how to prevent future scams during emergencies.
 The bill passed the Commerce Committee in November 2020.